Louisiana Creole people

 New Orleans, in particular, has always retained a significant historical population of Creoles of color, a group mostly consisting of free persons of multiracial European, African, and Native American descent.
-As Creoles of color had received superior rights and education under Spanish and French rule than their Black American counterparts, many of the United States' earliest writers, poets, and civil activists (e.g., Victor Séjour, Rodolphe Desdunes and Homère Plessy) were Louisiana Creoles.
-Today, many of these Creoles of color have assimilated into (and contributed to) Black American culture, while some have retained their distinct identity as a subset within the broader African American ethnic group.
+As Creoles of color had received higher rights and education under Spanish and French rule than did their Black American counterparts, many of the United States' earliest writers, poets, and civil activists of color (e.g., Victor Séjour, Rodolphe Desdunes and Homère Plessy) were Louisiana Creoles.
+Today, many of these Creoles of color have assimilated into (and contributed to) Black American culture, while some have retained their distinct identity within the broader African American ethnic group.

-In the twentieth century, the gens de couleur libres in Louisiana became increasingly associated with the term Creole, in part because Anglo-Americans struggled with the idea of an ethno-cultural identity not founded in race.
-One historian has described this period as the "Americanization of Creoles", including an acceptance of the American binary racial system that divided Creoles between white and black.
-(See Creoles of color for a detailed analysis of this event.)
-Concurrently, the number of white-identified Creoles has dwindled, with many adopting the Cajun label instead.

-While the sophisticated Creole society of New Orleans has historically received much attention, the Cane River area in northwest Louisiana—populated chiefly by Creoles of color—also developed its own strong Creole culture.

 Today, most Creoles are found in the Greater New Orleans region or in Acadiana.
 Louisiana is known as the Creole State.

-New Orleans Creoles at one point chose to live in what is now known as the French Quarter, sometimes referred to as the Vieux Carré, meaning “Old Square” in French.
+New Orleans Creoles at one point lived mainly in what is now the French Quarter or Vieux Carré (French “Old Square”).
 The broad Canal Street, with a large median for streetcars, divided the Creoles from the Anglos.
 The median became known as the “neutral ground” between the two cultures.
 Today, all medians in New Orleans are called neutral grounds rather than medians.